 You’ll also want to think about the timeframe.
 Depending on how much work is needed, you could be waiting anywhere from a few months to a year before you’re ready to move in.
 Most major renovations take at least a year and typically go over schedule (not to mention budget).
 Consider all of this before making an offer.
 It can also be very hard to properly estimate the costs of renovating a fixer-upper until work begins.
 Unexpected problems are as common as delays when doing a renovation.
 Whatever you expect the job to cost, make sure you have a reserve fund to act as a cushion.

-If your envisioning yourself doing some DIY work to save on costs, then now might be the time to get a few DIY books.
+If you envision yourself doing some DIY work to save on costs, then now might be the time to get a few DIY books.
 You might be surprised to learn that you can handle a lot of things on your own.
 Just make sure you know what you’re getting yourself into.
 Also, recognize when you’ll need to hire professionals, which will be when working on anything that involves, electrical, plumbing, or HVAC.

 2. Keep an eye out for red flags